cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-The verbs *ereignen* and *zutragen*, both meaning 'to happen', both need a non-governed preposition [@Next a,b].
-However, these verbs also allow a temporal adverbial phrase. [@Next c]
+The verbs *ereignen* and *zutragen*, both meaning 'to happen', both need a non-governed preposition [@next a,b].
+However, these verbs also allow a temporal adverbial phrase. [@next c]

 :::ex
 a.
 Der Unfall hat sich an der Kreuzung ereignet/zugetragen.